Strictures of the ureters and urethra are treated by Urologists.

 Urethral Stricture

-Trauma (straddle trauma) is the most common cause of urethral strictures in the US.; BXO and iatragenic trauma are less common.
+Trauma (straddle trauma) is the most common cause of urethral strictures in the US.; BXO and iatrogenic trauma are less common.
 Inflammatory strictures due to gonorrhea are less common.
-The role of Chlamydia/urethroplasma are unclear.
+The role of Chlamydia/urethroplasty is unclear.

 Patient Evaluation